 How to Apply

 To apply, please complete the application form online.
-Click here.

-Please make sure you select the right study program in “Consumer Affairs” when filling in the online form.
+Please make sure you select your preferred programme of study, Consumer Affairs, when filling in the online form.

 Once you have completed the online application form, you will receive a list of additional documents that you will have to send to the Enrolment Office, along with a print-out of your completed application form.